lunjon/todo/README.md

   - Priority: how urgent is this TODO?
   - Status: current status
   - Context: group TODOs by context such as work, school, etc.
-- History of events related to TODOs, such as adding, updating and more

 ### Show case
 <details><summary>Adding</summary>